 Lee obtained both his Law Degree and Legal Practice Course Diploma from Sheffield University.
-He joined the firm in 1996 as a trainee and was admitted in 1998.
+He joined the firm in 1996 as a trainee and qualified as a solicitor in 1998.
 He was made a partner in August 2002.

 Lee is a member of the nationwide group ‘Solicitors for the Elderly’ which specialises in all areas of law affecting the elderly client.